zachpmanson/notes/notes/Projects/The Fleet.md

 ![[fleet-heatmap.png]]

-Quantity isn't quality, but it's *something*.
+Quantity isn't quality, but it is *something*.